Much ado about MOFs: Metal-Organic-Frameworks as Quantum Materials

-The strength and character of magnetic interactions in mMOFs can be varied over a wide range depending on the type of the linkers.
-Some MOFs exhibit magnetic order as high as a few hundred degrees Kelvin~\cite{Espallargas2018,Thorarinsdottir2020,Perlepe2020}.
-In general, magnetic interactions are larger than one may expect considering the distance between magnetic nodes because the linkers possess extended and strongly coupled $\pi$ orbitals.
-These are the same aspects that endow these structures with efficient energy transfer, which is the key to their use in solar energy, transistors, batteries, supercapacitors, catalysis, and hydrogen storage ~\cite{qiu2020metal,shi2019applications,mezenov2019metal}.
-For example, the delocalized $\pi$ electrons in the benzencarboxylate promote strong magnetic interactions~\cite{Thorarinsdottir2020}.
+Synthetic versatility of MOFs gives unique possibilities to pair different organic linkers with magnetic ions to control the geometry of the magnetic lattices.
+The strength and nature of interactions between magnetic nodes can be tuned by chemical modifications of the linkers (e.g., length, geometry, ligand donor strength, electronic properties).
+In some cases, they can exhibit magnetic order at temperatures as high as a few hundred Kelvin~\cite{Espallargas2018,Thorarinsdottir2020,Perlepe2020}.
+In general, magnetic interactions are larger than one may expect considering the distance between magnetic nodes because the linkers, for instance benzencarboxylate~\cite{Thorarinsdottir2020} possess extended and strongly coupled $\pi$ orbitals.
+These are the same aspects that endow these structures with efficient energy transfer, which is the key to their use in solar energy, transistors, batteries, supercapacitors, and catalysis~\cite{qiu2020metal,shi2019applications,mezenov2019metal}.
 They are also very tunable: carboxylate-containing frameworks offer the ability to add functionality, such as -OH, -SH, and -NH$_2$ groups, to tune the size of exchanges.
 These multitopic linkers can be shortened and elongated to adjust the distance between magnetic centers to tune the interactions.
 An example of such chemical modification that led to the tuning of magnetic interactions by involving linkers of different sizes can be found in Ref.~\cite{Lim2017}.
 A few studies have shown that the interactions between magnetic metal nodes can be substantially enhanced by placing an unpaired spin on a linker~\cite{Perlepe2020,Zhang2022}.
 In Ref~\cite{Perlepe2020} Li$_{0.7}$[Cr(pyrazine)$_2$] Cl$_{0.7}$·0.25(THF) shows ferromagnetism, facilitated by the formation of a pyrazine radical with S = 1/2, at least up to 500~K, while the parent square lattice mMOFs Cr(pyrazine)$_2$Cl$_2$ demonstrates ferrimagnetism below 55~K~\cite{pedersen2018formation}.
 Additionally strain and pressure can be used to tune the exchange interactions.
 Some MOFs are also photo-responsive, wherein their chemical and physical properties can be tuned {\it operando} by photoirradiation~\cite{Rice2019photophysics}.
-The sheer number of possible functionalities in MOFs is unparalleled by any other material class.
+The sheer number of possible functionalities in MOFs is unparalleled in any other material class.